Al Jaffee: Awards and recognition

 That was not Jaffee's first interaction with the comedian.
 In 2010, he recalled:

 In October 2011 Jaffee was presented with the Sergio Award at a banquet in his honor from the Comic Art Professional Society.

-In July 2013, during the San Diego Comic-Con, Jaffee was one of six inductees into the Will Eisner Hall of Fame.
-Jaffee, who worked for Eisner in his studio for one of his earliest jobs, was not present during the convention, and the award was accepted by Mad Art Director Sam Viviano, who presented it to Jaffee at a later date.
-The other inductees were Lee Falk, Mort Meskin, Spain Rodriguez, Joe Sinnott, and Trina Robbins."Al Jaffee Inducted into the Will Eisner Hall of Fame".
-Mad.
-September 11, 2013.
+In July 2013, during San Diego Comic-Con, Jaffee was one of six inductees into the Will Eisner Hall of Fame.
+Jaffee, who worked for Eisner in his studio for one of his earliest jobs, was not present during the convention, and the award was accepted by Mad art director Sam Viviano, who presented it to Jaffee at a later date.
+The other inductees were Lee Falk, Mort Meskin, Spain Rodriguez, Joe Sinnott, and Trina Robbins.
 In April 2014, Jaffee was elected to the Society of Illustrators' Hall of Fame.

 In October 2013, Columbia University announced that Jaffee had donated most of his archives to the college.

 On March 30, 2016, it was officially declared that Jaffee had "the longest career as a comics artist" at "73 years, 3 months" by Guinness World Records.
-Guinness noted that he had worked continuously, beginning with Jaffee's contribution to the December 1942 issue of Joker Comics and continuing through the April 2016 issue of Mad Magazine.
+Guinness noted that he had worked continuously, beginning with Jaffee's contribution to the December 1942 issue of Joker Comics and continuing through the April 2016 issue of Mad.

+On April 9, 2016, Jaffee received a Life Time Achievement Award - the National Cartoonist Society's Medal of Honor in New York City.

+Mary-Lou Weisman, a friend of Jaffee for more than three decades, wrote a profile of him for Provincetown Arts, which she later expanded into the biography, Al Jaffee's Mad Life, published in 2010 by It Books, an imprint of HarperCollins.
+In addition to reprints of his past work, Jaffee tells his life story to Weisman in an interview style.

 Personal life

 Jaffee married Ruth Ahlquist in 1945; they had two children, Richard and Debbie.
 They divorced in 1967.
 After the divorce, Gaines provided Jaffee with studio space at the Mad offices.

-His oldest younger brother Harry Jaffee (1922–1985), who also had artistic talent, had long been coping with various illnesses—for a time he had been committed to Bellevue.
+His oldest younger brother Harry Jaffee (1922–1985), who also had artistic talent, had long been coping with various illnesses—for a time he had been committed to Bellevue Hospital Center.
 Harry had been living with the Jaffees at the time.
 After the divorce, Jaffee took two apartments in Manhattan, one for him, and one nearby for Harry.
 Jaffee also hired him from 1970 to 1977 to do his background detail and lettering.
 Harry quit upon Jaffee's remarriage.

 In 1977, Jaffee married Joyce Revenson, a widow.
 They lived in Manhattan, summered in Provincetown, Massachusetts, and wintered in Puerto Vallarta, Mexico.
 Joyce died in January 2020.